br3ndonland/br3ndonland.github.io-jekyll/pages/about.md

 <img src="../img/udacity-fsnd-certificate-crop.png" alt="Nanodegree certificate screenshot" class="img-thumbnail">

 I'm a full stack web developer!
 I completed the Nanodegree program in June 2018.
 I put about ten months of work into this program, and came out with a solid set of skills.
+Full stack web developers work on all aspects of websites and apps, from front end (features that users see) to back end (servers and databases).
+In this program, I built skills including:

+- Developing webpages based on mockup images from designers
+- Querying and manipulating large databases with SQL
+- Creating functional multi-page web apps with databases and sign-ins
+- Fetching data from Application Programming Interfaces (APIs)
+- Deploying apps to Linux servers

 [(Back to top)](#about-me)